-One weekend me and my friends were looking (as usual) for something cheap and fun to do in Florence, and we wanted to rent bikes.
+One weekend my friends and I were looking (as usual) for something cheap and fun to do in Florence, and we wanted to rent bikes.
 There are various places where you can do so, but many are quite expensive – 15 euros a day or more and it just didn’t seem worth it to us.
-Lo and behold with a little searching (in Italian) we figured out that the city actually has a service for both residents and non for bike rental, and its cheap.
+Lo, and behold with a little searching (in Italian) we figured out that the city actually has a service for both residents and non for bike rental and it’s cheap.

-The website that runs this service is called http://www.bicifirenze.it/cms2/index.php and bike service is available Monday-Saturday 8am-7pm during the months of March until October.
-From November to February the hours are 10am-5pm.
-It is easy to spot the bright purple bikes near the taxi-stand at the train station santa maria novella, and you can also check Via Ghiberti where they also have a distribution point.
+The website that runs this service is called http://www.bicifirenze.it/cms2/index.php and bike service is available Monday-Saturday 8 am-7 pm from March until October.
+From November to February the hours are 10 am-5 pm.
+It is easy to spot the bright purple bikes near the taxi stand at the train station Santa maria novella, and you can also check Via Ghiberti where they also have a distribution point.

 So what are the prices?
-They offer hourly, daily and monthly prices and if you are resident of Florence, hold a monthly ATAF bus or train pass, you are in luck, it’s almost unbelievably cheap.
+They offer hourly, daily, and monthly prices and if you are a resident of Florence, hold a monthly ATAF bus or train pass, you are in luck, it’s almost unbelievably cheap.
 Make sure you bring a document, your carta d’identita, passport, or valid I.D.

 One hour = 1 euro | One Day = 3 euros | One month = 22 euros